Cameron Smith Odds To Win The Masters 2023 for Augusta

 - 🎲 Odds: Scheffler +750 | McIlroy +750 | Rahm +1050

-RELATED: Scottie Scheffler Net Worth, Career Earnings & Sponsorship Deals: Scheffler Worth $15 Million
+RELATED: Cameron Smith Net Worth, Career Earnings & Sponsorship Deals: Open Champion Boasts $50 Million Net Worth

 2023 Masters Betting Odds